 (1) someone who has no appreciation for the importance of extrabiblical truth in theology, who denies the value of general or natural revelation, (2) those suspected of believing that Scripture is a “textbook” of science, or philosophy, politics, ethics, economics, aesthetics, church government, etc., (3) those who have no respect for confessions, creeds, and past theologians, who insist on ignoring these and going back to the Bible to build up their doctrinal formulations from scratch, (4) those who employ a “proof texting” method, rather than trying to see Scripture texts in their historical, cultural, logical, and literary contexts.

-This is a helpful summary and with Frame, this student agrees that these forms of biblicism are not helpful.
+This is a helpful summary and with Frame, I agree that these forms of biblicism are not helpful.

 These characteristics are not necessarily mutually exclusive, either.
-To this list we could add different kinds of biblicism: “radical biblicism” (characterizing the anti-tradition stances of the radical reformation Anabaptists and post-Reformation Socinians), “rationalistic biblicism” (what evangelicalism falls into when devoid of an experiential element), “anti-intellectual biblicism” (eschewing systematic theological reflection and formulation), “democratic biblicism” (the popular consensus of what the Bible means must be its true meaning), among others.
-Much could be said about each one of these, none of which represent a faithful application of theological method.
+To this list we could add different kinds of biblicism: “radical biblicism” (characterizing the anti-tradition stances of the radical reformation Anabaptists and post-Reformation Socinians), “rationalistic biblicism” (what evangelicalism falls into when devoid of an experiential element), “anti-intellectual biblicism” (eschewing systematic theological reflection and formulation), “democratic biblicism” (the meaning of the Bible is determined by popular consensus), among others.
+Much could be said about each one of these, none of which represent a sound approach to theological method.
 To this list we can also add independent biblicism.

-We may define independent biblicism as the attempt to interpret, understand, and apply the meaning of the Bible in an individualistic manner apart from conscientious consideration of, humble engagement in, and meaningful conversation with, the living stream of theology in the church of Jesus Christ.
-Many sincere evangelicals on the contemporary scene who believe the gospel of Christ and seek to live faithfully to the Scriptures have tendencies toward independent biblicism to one degree or another.
+We may define independent biblicism as the attempt to interpret, understand, and apply the meaning of the Bible in an individualistic manner apart from conscientious consideration of, humble engagement in, and meaningful conversation with, the living stream of theology in the church of Jesus Christ throughout the centuries.
+Many sincere evangelicals on the contemporary scene who believe the gospel of Christ and seek to live faithfully to the Scriptures are bent toward independent biblicism to one degree or another, especially in Baptist circles.
 There are, no doubt, pervasive cultural influences that have contributed to this.
 But the bottom line is that the independent evangelical biblicist usually believes that the Bible itself calls for his independent biblicism.
-In his view, eschewing the living stream of the church’s theology through the centuries is simply a necessary corollary to being faithful Scripture.
-In light of this, this paper seeks to meet the biblicist on his own ground by arguing that independent biblicism, despite its insistence on being biblical, is actually antibiblical because it contradicts the teachings of the Bible.
+In his view, eschewing the living stream of the church’s theology through the centuries is simply a necessary corollary to being faithful to Scripture, whose authority has no par.
+In light of this, this article seeks to meet the biblicist on his own ground by arguing that independent biblicism, despite the insistence that it is truly and consistently biblical, is actually anti-biblical because it contradicts the teachings of the Bible.